wjsutton/python_charmers/challenges/day_02_pip_install.md

 Areas to watch out for
 - ensure you have the required packages installed using `pip install ...`
-- check where your data is stored, note the `data\\` prefix indicates the file is stored in a folder name "data"
+- check where your data is stored, note the `data\\` prefix indicates the file is stored in a folder named "data"
 - check where your script is being run from (working directory) in the terminal, you can change this using the `cd path/to/my/script`

 #### Bonus Task

-We'll be covering data transformations in a later project, if you have time:
+We'll be covering data transformations in a later project if you have time:

 - Check what the transformations are doing against the [pandas](https://pandas.pydata.org/docs/reference/general_functions.html) and [numpy](https://numpy.org/doc/stable/reference/routines.math.html) docs
 - Remove the filter on orders